exnehilo7/fielddata-lite-iOS-app/README.md

 Traveling Salesman iOS App for the WGU Bachelor's Capstone.
 Working Title: FERN (Field Expedition Routing and Navigation)

 ## iOS App and XCode Settings
 The Apple Developer account that was used to develop this app was part of a group that is only used for internal organization applications.
 As a result, this app is not currently available on the App Store.
 It can, however, be run in a simulator with Xcode on MacOS or on a device attached to a MacOS machine.
-If run on a device, you may need to be apart of an Apple Development Group and enable Developer Mode under the device’s Privacy and Security setting.
+If run on a device, you may need to be a part of and set the project’s signing & Capabilities to an Apple Development Group, and enable Developer Mode under the device’s Privacy and Security setting.

 When using XCode 14.2’s simulator, be sure **Allow Location Simulation** is checked and a **Default Location** is selected under **Product** -> **Scheme** -> **Edit Scheme** -> **Options** tab.
 1. Clone the repo to a non-iCloud folder.